TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/delta-z-ordering.md

 # Diagnose and resolve issues with Delta Z-ordering

+## **Recommended Steps**

+* **AnalysisException: Z-Ordering on [col1, col2] will be ineffective, because we currently do not collect stats for these columns.**

+  By default, Delta Lake on Databricks collects statistics on the first 32 columns defined in your table schema.
+So if these columns are not in those first 32 columns, then stats will not be collected for them.
+To resolve the issue:

+  * Re-order the columns in the table, so that these n columns will come to the first few columns in the table.
+You can issue an alter table statement to re-order the columns, so that you can bring these columns to the front of the table.
+Sample syntax:

+    ```
+    ALTER TABLE table_name CHANGE [COLUMN] col_name col_name data_type [COMMENT col_comment] [FIRST|AFTER colA_name]
+    ```

+  * This requires re-writing the table data, as the stats are collected only at the time of writing data.
+Alternatively, you can recompute the stats by executing below commands:

+     ```
+     %scala
+     import com.databricks.sql.transaction.tahoe._
+     import org.apache.spark.sql.catalyst.TableIdentifier
+     import com.databricks.sql.transaction.tahoe.stats.StatisticsCollection
+     val tableName = "table_name"
+     val deltaLog = DeltaLog.forTable(spark, TableIdentifier(tableName))
+     StatisticsCollection.recompute(spark, deltaLog)
+     ```

 ## **Recommended Documents**

 * [Azure Databricks Platform release notes](https://docs.microsoft.com/azure/databricks/release-notes/product/) cover the features that we develop for the Azure Databricks platform